griffinryan/tamber/worker/README.md

 # Timbre Worker

 FastAPI service that plans, renders, and mixes multi-section audio for the Timbre CLI.
-Planner v3 handles both long-form (intro → motif → chorus → outro) and short-form requests; the orchestrator stitches MusicGen/Riffusion renders, normalises loudness, and exports mastered WAVs with rich metadata.
+Planner v3 handles both long-form (intro → motif → chorus → outro) and short-form requests; the orchestrator stitches MusicGen renders, normalises loudness, and exports mastered WAVs with rich metadata.
 See `../docs/architecture.md` and `../docs/COMPOSITION.md` for full details.

 ---